-Take for instance the picture of my grandparents wristwatches shown here, both made during the time of the Great War.
+Take for instance the picture of my grandparents wristwatches shown here, both made during the time of World War One.
 I am sure I don't need to tell you which is which.
-My grandfather's wristwatch is larger than my grandmother's at 34mm diameter versus 28mm, but it is also clearly plainer in style, and therefore would be more acceptable to a man even if both wristwatches had been of the same size.
+My grandfather's wristwatch is larger than my grandmother's at 34mm diameter versus 28mm, but it is also clearly plainer in style and therefore more acceptable to a man.

 Note that both my grandfather's and grandmother's wristwatches have a "red 12".
-Some people think that a red 12 automatically indicates a military watch but this is not the case, both ladies' and men's wristwatches commonly had red or blue 12s in the early days of the wristwatch.
+Some people think that a red 12 automatically indicates a military watch but this is not correct, both ladies' and men's wristwatches commonly had red or blue 12s in the early days of the wristwatch.
 See my page about this at Red and blue 12s.

-However, I had a correspondent swear to me that a 28mm wire lug wristwatch belonged to their grandfather and that he wore it when he was in the army during the Great War.
-During the Great War the army found that many men called up were below regulation height and unfit for service due to a poor diet.
-It is entirely possible that a man of small stature with a small wrist could not wear a larger wristwatch and so chose a "ladies" size wristwatch.
-The watch in question was plain without any feminine embellishments, and on on small man would not have attracted any adverse comments.
+I had a correspondent swear to me that a 28mm wire lug wristwatch belonged to their grandfather, and that he wore it when he was in the army during World War One.
+During World War One the army found that many men called up were below regulation height and unfit for service due to a poor diet.
+As the need for recruits became more urgent during the war, the Army reduced its minimum height requirement from 5' 3" to 5' to enable shorter but healthy men to enlist.
+It is entirely possible that a man of small stature with a correspondingly small wrist would chose a ladies' size wristwatch, although they would have avoided anything that looked feminine.
+The watch in question was plain without any feminine embellishments, and on a small man would not have attracted any adverse comments.

-A vendor listed on ebay a “Solid 9K gold trench type watch, 29mm case", saying that this was "described at time as gents medium”.
-I asked if he had any evidence for this, and of course he didn't, saying only that “men's wrist watches were generally smaller than now, large were 30+ mm” and citing watches listed on ebay as evidence of this.
-Needless to say I don't agree with his circular reasoning; things on ebay are described in a way that the vendor thinks will get the best price, not necessarily as what they really are.
-My collection of Great War wristwatches and analysis of period adverts for "Service" watches indicates that a typical man's wristwatch had a 13 ligne movement and a case size of around 35mm.
-Some wristwatches were slightly smaller than this, using 12 ligne movements and 32mm or 33mm cases, but 35mm was the "medium" case size, below which Great War era wristwatches are "smaller" and above which they are "larger" than average.
+A vendor listed on ebay a “Solid 9K gold trench type watch, 29mm case, described at the time as gents medium”.
+I asked if he had any evidence for such a description at the time, and of course he didn't (because they didn't exist), saying only that “men's wristwatches were generally smaller than now, large were 30+ mm” and citing watches listed on ebay as evidence.
+Needless to say I don't agree with this circular reasoning; things on ebay are described in a way that the vendor thinks will get the best price, not necessarily because that is what they really are.
+The vendor in question is entirely wrong about wristwatches with 29mm cases being described at the time of World War One as gent's medium, or even gent's anything - that story is simply his fantasy and is not true.

-My rule-of-thumb about men's wristwatches having a greater than 32mm case size during the Great War does not apply to watches made later.
-During the the 1930s the size of men's watches unquestionably decreased.
+My rule-of-thumb about men's wristwatches having a greater than 32mm case size during World War One does not apply to watches made later.
+During the 1930s the size of men's watches unquestionably decreased.
 Many watches from this period that are undoubtedly men's watches are 30mm diameter, and even sometimes a bit less.
 This was partly watchmakers showing off, making small watches that were still good timekeepers.
 But there was little point in making them if they were not going to be purchased, which they obviously were.
-However, men's watch still looked like men's watches, plain and simple rather than dainty or fancy.
+However, men's watch still looked like men's watches, plain and simple rather than dainty and fancy.
 I think the fashion for small watches was a reaction to the austerity of the times during the great depression, giving rise to a desire not to be seen to be flash or ostentatious.
 It was also the time that stainless steel came into fashion for watch cases for the same reasons.

 1917 Issued British Military Wristwatch

-Style and appearance
+Style and Appearance

 Remember also that military men demanded certain features.
 Commenting on the wristwatches that were officially issued in 1917 Wesolowski says All the wristlets ... have ...
 Swiss 15 jewel lever movements, ... black enamel dials and radium numerals and hands.
 The reference to "radium numerals and hands" means that the numbers on the dial and the hands were painted with a radium based luminous paint that glowed brightly in the dark - in fact it glowed brightly all the time, you just couldn't see it in daylight.
 The strength of the glow from this new fangled and mysterious luminous paint was one of the things that made wristwatches in particular so appealing to young men at the time, they were the smart phone or Apple watch of their day.

 Although the officially issued wristwatches may have all had black dials, this was not the case for trench watches that were private purchases and the vast majority of trench watches had white enamel dials.
-But in the main those purchased during the Great War as "service watches" had luminous dials; skeleton hands and numerals carrying luminous radium paint.
+But in the main those purchased during World War One as "service watches" had luminous dials; skeleton hands and numerals carrying luminous radium paint.
 The radium luminous paint had a fairly short life, some sources say as little as three to four years.
 This was because the fluorescent compound was burned out by the radiation from the radium.
 The radium however remains radioactive for thousands of years and still needs to be treated with caution - see my page about this at Luminous Radium Paint.

 In "Knowledge for war: Every officer's handbook for the front" by Captain B. C. Lake of the King's Own Scottish Borderers included a list of Officer's Kit for the Front.
 The first item on the list, ahead of otherwise indispensable items such as "Revolver" and "Field glasses" is "Luminous wristwatch with unbreakable glass".
-Every advert for watches aimed at men preparing to go to the front, such as the advert pictured earlier on this page by The Goldsmiths & Silversmiths Company, J C Vickery and Mappin and Webb, emphasised the luminous features of the watch.
+Every advert for watches aimed at men preparing to go to the front, such as the advert pictured earlier on this page by The Goldsmiths & Silversmiths Company, J C Vickery and Mappin & Webb, emphasised the luminous features of the watch.
 So an easy way to identify a "true" trench watch is by skeleton numbers and hands intended to take the radium paint, even if that paint has been removed or no longer glows in the dark.
 There is no question that watches with plain numerals and hands were used at the front and in the trenches, but whether a particular watch with plain numerals and hands was so used is less evident from its appearance and one has to fall back on inference from date and any provenance.
 Often it is simply impossible to say.